Smithsonian Journeys Experts

 Brian Aivars Catlos

 Brian A. Catlos earned a PhD in Medieval Studies at the University of Toronto, and currently holds appointments as Professor of Religious Studies at the University of Colorado at Boulder and Research Associate in Humanities at the University of California Santa Cruz.
 His work centers on Muslim-Christian-Jewish relations and ethno-religious identity in medieval Europe and the Islamic World, and the history of the pre-Modern Mediterranean.
-A board member of various academic journals, he also co-directs the Mediterranean Seminar, a major initiative and a forum for international and interdisciplinary collaboration in the emerging field of Mediterranean Studies, and directs the CU Mediterranean Studies Group at Boulder.
-He has published a number of books and articles including the The Victors and the Vanquished: Christians and Muslims of Catalonia and Aragon, 1050–1300 (Cambridge, 2004 *Premio del Rey & John E. Fagg Prize), Muslims of Medieval Latin Christendom, 1050–ca. 1615 (Cambridge, 2014 *Hourani Book Prize), and Infidel Kings and Unholy Warriors: Power Faith and Violence in the Age of Crusade and Jihad (Farrar, Straus & Giroux, 2014 *PROSE Award, hon. mention).
+A board member of various academic journals, he also co-directs the Mediterranean Seminar, a major initiative and a forum for international and interdisciplinary collaboration in the emerging field of Mediterranean Studies.
+He has published a number of books which have been translated into eight languages, including the The Victors and the Vanquished: Christians and Muslims of Catalonia and Aragon, 1050–1300 (Cambridge, 2004 *Premio del Rey & John E. Fagg Prize), Muslims of Medieval Latin Christendom, 1050–ca. 1615 (Cambridge, 2014 *Hourani Book Prize), Infidel Kings and Unholy Warriors: Power Faith and Violence in the Age of Crusade and Jihad (Farrar, Straus & Giroux, 2014 *PROSE Award, hon. mention) and Kingdoms of Faith: A New History of Islamic Spain (Basic: 2018).
+Recently, he co-wrote The Sea in the Middle: The Mediterranean World, 650–1650 (U California Press, 2022).
 Awards and distinctions include the Governor-General of Canada's Gold Medal for Academic Achievement, two National Endowment for the Humanities Research Fellowships, and many other universities, national and international fellowships and prizes.
-In July 2015, he co-directed his fourth four-week NEH Summer Institute for College and University Professors in Barcelona, Spain.
-His next book, Kingdoms of Faith: A New History of Islamic Spain will be published by Basic Books in May 2018.
+An avid independent traveller, he was worked and studied in Spain, the UK, the Netherlands, Ecuador, the US, Canada, Syria and Israel, and has travelled extensively in the Americas, Europe, North Africa, the Middle East and Asia.

 What Our Travelers Say